crwsolutions/SourceDepend/README.md

 # Source Depend

 A source generator for C# that uses [Roslyn](https://github.com/dotnet/roslyn) (the C# compiler) to help you with dependency injection (DI).
-It saves you from writing the constructor because this will be written for you during compile time.
-Just tag the member as **\[Dependency\]**.
+It saves you from writing the constructor because this will be written for you (during compile time).
+Just tag the member with a **\[Dependency\]** attribute.

 [![NuGet version (sourcedepend)](https://img.shields.io/nuget/v/sourcedepend?color=blue)](https://www.nuget.org/packages/sourcedepend/)
 [![License](https://img.shields.io/github/license/crwsolutions/sourcedepend.svg)](https://github.com/crwsolutions/sourcedepend/blob/master/LICENSE.txt)

+### Version history

+0.1.
+First implementation.
+0.2.
+Complete rewrite from ISourceGenerator to IIncrementalGenerator, this should boost performance
+    - keep sealed and accessibility intact.
+0.3.
+Complete Rewrite: reorganized the code.
+    - Allow one level of inheritance.

 ## How to use it

-Install it and add an attribute to the fields and properties you want be set in your constructor, like so:
+Install it and add the attribute to the fields or properties you want be set in your constructor, like so:

 ```csharp
 public partial class ExampleService